Content from Part I: Introduction to Julia

 Visual Studio Code

 An alternative to using the REPL through a terminal is to work with Visual Studio Code or its open source altenative VSCodium.
 VSC is a source code editor for which a julia extension is available.
 After installing the application, simply click on the “Extension” symbol on the left side and search for julia.
-Once installt julia remains usable and can be selected as a programming language in new documents.
+Once installed julia remains usable and can be selected as a programming language in new documents.

 For further guidance and visual aid, check out the provided video!